-Public consultation on the draft review of environmental factors provides an important opportunity for the community to have a say in relation to this activity proposed by the NSW National Parks and Wildlife Service (NPWS).
+Public consultation on the draft review of environmental factors provided an important opportunity for the community to have a say in relation to this activity proposed by the NSW National Parks and Wildlife Service (NPWS).

 What is being proposed?